 Figure 3.6 Passion and perseverance help people achieve their long-term goals.
+Stone Push

+Overcoming Obstacle - Schäferle - Pixabay

+License.

-Stone Push Overcoming Obstacle - Schäferle - Pixabay License major textbook "Flourish," devoted an entire chapter to the concept.
+The concept of grit, originally articulated by Duckworth et al. (2007), has developed and expanded in parallel with the field of positive psychology.
+Indeed Seligman (2011) in his major textbook "Flourish," devoted an entire chapter to the concept.
 Of course, further research will either lead to the consolidation of the importance of grit, or will suggest there are other more important constructs, such as the longer established concept of resilience (Werner, 1996).
 In this section, we will look more in depth at the concept of GRIT.